Frequently Asked Questions

 Children of all ages are very welcome on the Yatra and it can be a wonderful and enriching experience to come as a family.
 There can be challenges for both parents and children and also lots of good support.
 Everybody needs to be able to walk at least for half a day.
 Small children can be carried, and older ones walk in the mornings.
 Usually there is the option for them to be transported back to the camp in the afternoon.
 Parents accompany their children in the minibus for the afternoon.
 Some older children and teenagers walk in the afternoon.

 Most important is that everybody needs to be flexible and realistic about keeping up with Yatra rhythms and the practicalities of life with children on the move.
-Please see link on home page about care for children.

 How much does the Yatra cost?